uab-cgds-worthey/rosalution/README.md

 ![Uploading New Case](./docs/figures/uploading-new-case.png "Uploading New Case")

-### Removing Analyses

-A database script provides a way to remove Analyses from the database.
-Usage details can be found in the database scripts [README.md](./etc/database/README.md).

 ### Adding Users

 To add a new user to the system, you must first define the user in the same format as the users in the